Experimental demonstration of quantum advantage for NP verification with limited information

 In order to explain the importance of our result let us first go back to the classical case and describe a possible scheme for verification.
 Since we know that in case the formula is not satisfiable then for any assignment at least a constant $\delta$ fraction of the clauses are not satisfied, then for verification it suffices for Arthur to pick a random clause, obtain the values of the four variables and check whether the clause is satisfied or not.
 By repeating this for a small constant number of clauses, Arthur can verify with high probability whether the instance is satisfiable or not, and moreover, the information Arthur receives about the solution is very small (just the value of the variables in a few clauses).
 We can also see this protocol in a slightly modified version, which will be closer to our quantum verification protocol based on Sampling Matching.
 Instead of having Arthur pick uniformly at random a small number of clauses out of all possible clauses to verify, we can assume that Arthur picks each clause with some probability so in the end the expected number of clauses he picks is the same number as in the initial protocol.

 There is of course a well-known issue in these schemes.
 Once Merlin knows which clause Arthur wants to test, he can easily adapt the values of the variables to make this clause satisfiable.
 Arthur cannot force Merlin to be consistent across the different clauses, namely to keep the same value for each variable in the different clauses.
 One way to remedy this would be by having Merlin send the entire assignment to Arthur (which is the usual verification protocol), but in this case Arthur gets all the information about the classical solution.
 Another solution is through interactive computational zero-knowledge proofs, where one uses cryptographic primitives, i.e., bit commitment, in order to force the behaviour of Merlin, but such schemes necessitate communication between Arthur and Merlin and only offer computational security \cite{goldreich1991proofs}.

 Thus in the classical world, it is impossible to have a protocol with a single message from Merlin to Arthur that performs verification while at the same time Arthur does not learn the entire classical solution.

-In the quantum world, using coherent states and an efficient linear optics scheme based on Sampling Matching, we can experimentally demonstrate exactly that: a quantum Arthur can efficiently verify instances of NP-complete problems (in time linear in the size $N$) while at the same time receiving only a small amount of information about the solution (theoretically of order $\widetilde{O}(N^{3/4})$).
+In the quantum world, using coherent states and a new efficient linear optics scheme based on the Sampling Matching, we can experimentally demonstrate exactly that: a quantum Arthur can efficiently verify instances of NP-complete problems (in time linear in the size $N$) while at the same time receiving only a small amount of information about the solution (theoretically of order $\widetilde{O}(N^{3/4})$).
+To show this advantage experimentally it was sufficient to use sequences of a few thousand coherent pulses, corresponding to a proof size $N$ from 5000 to 15000, with an average mean photon number per pulse on the order of 1, and standard InGaAs single-photon detectors.

 We are now ready to give the details of our quantum verification protocol, analyze its completeness and soundness, and provide the results of our experimental demonstration.\\